Preamble

 We seek to apply these standards in all our public interactions in the Haskell sphere, including email, social media, discussion forums, and so on.

 If one of us fails to meet these standards, the ideal course of action is to write to that person privately, gently drawing attention to their lapse.
-If you're not comfortable with that, please contact the chair of the committee, or (if the chair is the problem) the vice-chair or co-chair.
+If you're not comfortable with that, please contact the chair of the Foundation, or (if the chair is the problem) the vice-chair or co-chair.

 Our response should usually be to apologise and stop doing what it was that you are unhappy about.
 Even if we feel we have been misinterpreted or unfairly accused, the chances are good there was something we could have communicated better, and an apology is far more likely to bring healing than is a counter-accusation.